The BEST Crockpot Ham with Homemade Glaze

 Plated Slow Cooker Spiral Ham with layers cascading forward.

-This crock pot ham recipe could not be easier!
-All you need is a ham and three other ingredients to make the tastiest sauce you’ll ever try.
-Here’s what you need:
+This Crockpot ham recipe couldn’t be easier!
+All you need is ham and three other ingredients to make the tastiest sauce you will ever try.
+These ingredients are simple and add the most flavor when combined.
+The least amount of ingredients for the most amazing flavor of ham!

 • Spiral-cut ham: This recipe calls for an 8-10 pound boneless or bone-in ham.
-You can easily cook a larger ham, and double the ingredients for the sauce.
+You can easily cook a larger ham, and double the ingredients for the glaze.

-• Maple syrup: For this recipe, use real maple syrup.
-The thick, sweet syrup will make the best glaze for the ham!
+• Maple syrup: For this slow cooker ham recipe, use real maple syrup.
+The thick, sweet syrup will make the best glaze for the ham.

 Spiral Ham, brown sugar, pineapple juice, maple syrup and a Crockpot.